Trendyol/ios-guidelines/code_style_guideline/code_style_guideline.md

 </details>

-UIKit's UIControl actions are called with the control's name in the beginning and the "action" word in the end:
+UIKit's UIControl actions are called with the control's name in the beginning and the "tapped" word in the end:

 <details>
 <summary>Examples</summary>